-The Small Farmer Agriculture Technology Transfer Project (PTTA) contributed to sustainably improving small-scale farmers' agricultural income and food security in the north and northeast department.
-It provided increased farmer access to improved agricultural inputs and technologies while supporting the development of a private agricultural service and input provider network.
-The project also helped the Ministry of Agriculture, Natural Resources, and Rural Development to build capacity in regulating the seed industry.
+The Small Farmer Agriculture Technology Transfer Project (PTTA) contributed to sustainably improving small-scale farmers’ agricultural income and food security in the North and Northeast Departments.
+The project increased farmers’ access to improved agricultural inputs and technologies while supporting the development of a private agricultural service and input provider network.
+The project helped the Ministry of Agriculture, Natural Resources, and Rural Development to build capacity in regulating the seed industry.

 - Climate Change